Whisky: Indian

-Distilled alcoholic beverages that are labelled as "whisky" in India were commonly blends based on neutral spirits that are distilled from fermented molasses/grain with only a small portion consisting of traditional malt whisky, usually about 10 to 12 percent.
+Distilled alcoholic beverages that are labelled as "whisky" in India were commonly blends based on neutral spirits that are distilled from fermented molasses/grain with only a small portion consisting of traditional malt whisky, usually about 10 to 12 per cent.
 Outside India, such a drink would more likely be labelled a rum.
 According to the Scotch Whisky Association's 2013 annual report, "there is no compulsory definition of whisky in India, and the Indian voluntary standard does not require whisky to be distilled from cereals or to be matured."
-Molasses-based blends made up 90 percent of the spirits consumed as "whisky" in India, although whisky wholly distilled from malt and other grains is also produced.
+Molasses-based blends made up 90 per cent of the spirits consumed as "whisky" in India, although whisky wholly distilled from malt and other grains is also produced.
 By 2004 shortages of wheat had been overcome and India was one of the largest producers.
 Amrut, the first single malt whisky produced in India, was launched in Glasgow, Scotland in 2004.
 After expanding in Europe it was launched in India in 2010.